bob-606/5.easa.fi/README.md

 ## 146. Which statement describes a situation of static stability?
-Which statement describes a situation of static stability?
 - An aircraft distorted by external impact will maintain the deflected position
 - ***An aircraft distorted by external impact will return to the original position***
 - An aircraft distorted by external impact will tend to an even more deflected position